CFRO-FM: Organisational structure

 They operate under the Community Radio Education Society (CRES) charity, which runs the Media Arts Committee (MAC).
 This foundation supports the audio community in Vancouver through grants and by lending artists and members the opportunity to borrow professional audio equipment.
 The Board of Directors and staff members are composed of nine individual volunteers.
 Their responsibilities include monitoring all station activities, hiring management and deliberating substantial decisions within the community.
-The spatiality of the radio station has social implications as the building resides in the heart of the downtown eastside of Vancouver.